-- (g) describe the structures and properties of the following biomolecules and explain how these are related to their roles in living organisms: - starch (including amylose and amylopectin) - ii. cellulose - iii. triglyceride - iv. phospholipid - (h) explain the fluid mosaic model and the roles of the constituent biomolecules (including phospholipids, proteins, glycolipids, glycoproteins and cholesterol) in cell membranes - (i) outline the functions of membranes at the surface of cells and membranes within the cell - (j) explain how and why different substances move across membranes through simple diffusion, osmosis, facilitated diffusion, active transport, endocytosis and exocytosis - (k) explain primary structure, secondary structure, tertiary structure and quaternary structure of proteins, and describe the types of bonds that hold the molecule in shape (hydrogen, ionic and disulfide bonds, and hydrophobic interactions) - (I) explain the effects of temperature and pH on protein structure - (m) describe the molecular structure of the haemoglobin protein and explain how its structure relates to its function in transport (knowledge of details of the number of amino acids and types of secondary structures present is not required) - (n) explain the mode of action of enzymes in terms of an active site, enzyme-substrate complex, lowering of activation energy and enzyme specificity using the lock-and-key and induced-fit hypotheses - (o) investigate and explain the effects of temperature, pH, enzyme concentration and substrate concentration on the rate of an enzyme-catalysed reaction by measuring rates of formation of products (e.g. measuring gas produced using catalase) or rate of disappearance of substrate (e.g. using amylase, starch and iodine) - (p) describe the unique features of stem cells, including zygotic stem cells, embryonic stem cells and blood stem cells, correctly using the terms: - (i) totipotency (e.g. zygotic stem cells) - (ii) pluripotency (e.g. embryonic stem cells) - (iii) multipotency (e.g. blood stem cells) - (q) explain the normal functions of stem cells in a living organism, including embryonic stem cells and blood stem cells - (r) discuss the ethical implications of the application of stem cells in research and medical applications and how human induced pluripotent stem cells (iPSCs) overcome some of these issues (procedural details of how iPSCs are formed are not required).
+- (i) describe the structures and properties of the following biomolecules and explain how these are related to their roles in living organisms: - i. starch (including amylose and amylopectin) - ii. cellulose - iii. glycogen - iv. triglyceride - v. phospholipid - (j) explain the fluid mosaic model and the roles of the constituent biomolecules (including phospholipids, proteins, glycolipids, glycoproteins and cholesterol) in cell membranes - (k) outline the functions of membranes at the surface of cells and membranes within the cell - (I) explain how and why different substances move across membranes through simple diffusion, osmosis, facilitated diffusion, active transport, endocytosis and exocytosis - (m) explain primary structure, secondary structure, tertiary structure and quaternary structure of proteins, and describe the types of bonds that hold the molecule in shape (hydrogen, ionic and disulfide bonds, and hydrophobic interactions) - (n) explain the effects of temperature and pH on protein structure - (o) describe the molecular structure of the following proteins and explain how the structure of each protein relates to the function it plays: - i. haemoglobin (transport) - ii. collagen (structural) - iii.
+G-protein linked receptor (signalling)

+(knowledge of details of the number of amino acids and types of secondary structures present is not required)

+- (p) explain the mode of action of enzymes in terms of an active site, enzyme-substrate complex, lowering of activation energy and enzyme specificity using the lock-and-key and induced-fit hypotheses - (q) investigate and explain the effects of temperature, pH, enzyme concentration and substrate concentration on the rate of an enzyme-catalysed reaction by measuring rates of formation of products (e.g. measuring gas produced using catalase) or rate of disappearance of substrate (e.g. using amylase, starch and iodine) - describe the structure of competitive and non-competitive inhibitors with reference to the binding sites of the inhibitor - (s) explain the effects of competitive and non-competitive inhibitors (including allosteric inhibitors) on the rate of enzyme activity - (t) describe the unique features of stem cells, including zygotic stem cells, embryonic stem cells and blood stem cells (lymphoid and myeloid), correctly using the terms: - i. totipotency (e.g. zygotic stem cells) - ii. pluripotency (e.g. embryonic stem cells) - iii. multipotency (e.g. lymphoid and myeloid stem cells) - (u) explain the normal functions of stem cells in a living organism, including embryonic stem cells and blood stem cells (lymphoid and myeloid) - (v) discuss the ethical implications of the application of stem cells in research and medical applications and how human induced pluripotent stem cells (iPSCs) overcome some of these issues (procedural details of how iPSCs are formed are not required).